Eagl-e-ye/Audio-Emotion-Classifier/README.md

   - Introduced label smoothing with a final smoothing factor of 0.05
   - Helped reduce overconfidence in predictions and improved model calibration on unseen data

+- ⚖️ Class Imbalance Handling:
+  - Observed imbalanced class distribution in the dataset
+  - Applied class weighting in the loss function using weights:
+    [1.3, 1.0, 2.0, 3.5, 1.0, 1.5, 2.0, 1.0]
+  - This helped the model pay more attention to underrepresented and lower-performing classes

 ---

 ### 🕒 Training Considerations

 - Training time increased due to deeper architecture and higher input dimensionality
 - Despite the heavier compute requirement, the performance boost was substantial
-- With proper tuning and feature combination, the model achieved **over 95% accuracy** and eventually **100% training accuracy** with more epochs
+- With proper tuning and feature combination, the model achieved **82-84%** accuracy

 ---